TedTinker/3D_Magic_Plot/README.md

 Press Shift + \` to enter fly-mode, navigating with WASD, Q, and E.

-Make_3D_plot.R, when run, will reproduce the 3D plot with RGL and export it as a PLY-file.
+Running make_3D_plot.R will reproduce the 3D plot with RGL and export it as a PLY-file.